Trams in Fremantle: Fleet

 A total of 36 trams entered service on the Fremantle tram network between 1905 and 1939.
 Most of them remained in service until 1949 or later.

 Unlike their Perth counterparts, the various classes of Fremantle tram were not officially allocated any class designator code.
 Each individual Fremantle tram was officially identified only by its unique number.
 Most Fremantle trams fell into two main classes, with a small transitional group in between.

 The first main Fremantle tram class, made up of tramcars 1 to 19, 24 and 25, was of single truck, drop end, open California combination tram cars.
 They entered service between 1905 and 1914.
+Three of them, tramcars 7, 4 and 11, were converted in 1920–21 into single truck saloon cars.

 Tramcars 20 to 23 were the transitional group.
 Each of them entered service between 1912 and 1915.
+The first three of this group were single truck, drop-end, closed combination cars.
+The fourth one was initially an open cross-bench car; in 1933–34, the FMT converted it into a bogie saloon car.

 The second main class of Fremantle tram was made up of tramcars 26 to 36.
-They were bogie saloon cars, and entered service between 1921 and 1939.
+They were built and served as bogie saloon cars, and entered service between 1921 and 1939.

 The trams were manufactured by J.G.
-Brill Company in the United States and locally by Boltons and the Midland Railway Workshops, and by the FMT.
+Brill Company in the United States (nos.
+1–14 and 17–19) and locally by Westralia Ironworks (nos.
+15–16), Boltons (nos.
+20–25 and 30–32) the Midland Railway Workshops (26–29), and the FMT (nos.
+33–36).

 The dominant colour in the livery of every Fremantle tram was a shade of maroon.
 The single truck tramcars were also lined with pinstripes, and the bogie trams also painted a cream colour at window level.